Youth Concert Broadcasts

 Free online youth concert available for viewing through the end of the 2019!

 The BPO presents a video broadcast featuring assistant conductor of community engagement Jaman Dunn as host and guest artist Levi Powe, winner of the national Sphinx Competition.
 Also featured this year is Peter Boyer’s powerful piece called Ellis Island: The Dream of America conducted by assistant conductor Todd Craven with students from the Niagara University Theatre Department, as well as contemporary “coming to America” stories from local students from the International Preparatory School.
-The program lasts about 50 minutes and will be available On Demand through a secure website soon.
-The recorded broadcast date is March 13, 2019.
+The program lasts about 60 minutes and is available On Demand through a secure website.
+The recorded broadcast date wass March 13, 2019.

 Who can participate and how much does it cost?